Nicholas-BI/bakery-efficiency-score/docs/visuals_description.md

 - Heart-shaped buttons for bookmarks
 - All weights handled via exponents, not just sliders
-- Tooltips and drillthrough make this *feel* like a game
+- Tooltips and customizability make this *feel* like a game
 - Normalized metrics = fair comparisons at any scale
 - One layout, infinite playstyles